Dental Crowns in Folsom and Greater Sacramento Area

 Traditional crowns have been used effectively in dentistry for many years, and we do offer them for some patients when a traditional crown makes more sense for your treatment and insurance.
 Some of the initial steps in the process are the same as the ones used to create CEREC crowns.

 First, the dentist examines the tooth to make sure applying a crown is the best treatment option.
-Dr. Chen or Dr. Skelton will then numb the tooth with local anesthesia and prepare it by removing any decayed areas and shaping it so that it will support the crown.
+Drs.
+Skelton, Chen, Bernadett or will then numb the tooth with local anesthesia and prepare it by removing any decayed areas and shaping it so that it will support the crown.
 It’s the process of creating traditional crowns that’s different from CEREC crowns:

 - Impression – Majority of the time this step can be done with a digital scan of your tooth, which is taken with a camera that fits inside the mouth.
 This helps patients that have a severe gag reflex and is apain-free process.
 Other times a gummy soft substance is used to take a mold of the teeth, which sets up in a few minutes.